lovelmimica/design-patterns-homework-04/README.md

 #design-patterns-homework-04
-Homework assignment is to create application with specifications as those in following lines, which also should contain implementation of some GOF design and POSA architecture patterns.
+Homework assignment is to create application with specifications as those in following lines, which also should contain implementation of some GOF design,  POSA architecture and POSA resource management patterns.

 ##Functional requirements